I see some gorgeous bathrooms every day.

-But the number one thing mistake I see in some really beautiful baths is the placement of sconces.
-It is fairly simple to place them once you have them in hand, but is not simple to plan ahead for that placement.
+But the number one mistake I see in some really beautiful baths is the placement of sconces.
+It is fairly simple to place them once you have them in hand, but it is not simple to plan ahead for that placement.
 (Unless you are realllllly good and have every detail outlined at rough in stage which would be the goal to shoot for!)

 DO NOT, I repeat, DO NOT allow the electrician to place it.
 They typically will place too high because they are thinking of standards set long ago for rooms OTHER than a bath.
-Lighting placement in general is critical to pulling off a look in a room so make sure is well thought out.
+Lighting placement in general is critical to pulling off a look in a room, so make sure is well thought out.

-If you know what fixture you will be using, kudos to you. if you do not, then you will have to give approximate area for the wire in the wall to be ran and then can pull it through later.
-In most areas, this is fine with codes but you will need to verify.
-They can vary but usually the electrician can do this and mount box later.
+If you know what fixture you will be using, kudos to you.
+If you do not, then you will have to give approximate area for the wire in the wall to be ran and then pull it through later.
+This is fine with codes in most areas, but you will need to verify.
+They can vary, but, usually, the electrician can do this and mount box later.